tahoma2d/tahoma2d_docs/source/using_the_toonz_farm.rst

 Monitoring the Server Nodes
 '''''''''''''''''''''''''''
-The Batch Servers pane is divided in three areas: at the top there’s an option menu to set whether the tasks execution has to be performed with the Local computer or with the Render Farm; then there is the list of server (rendering) nodes in the farm; at the bottom you can see information about the server currently selected in the list.
+The Batch Servers panel is divided in three areas: at the top there’s an option menu to set whether the tasks execution has to be performed with the Local computer or with the Render Farm; then there is the list of server (rendering) nodes in the farm; at the bottom you can see information about the server currently selected in the list.

 The server (rendering) nodes included in the list are those defined in the ``server.txt``  configuration file (see  :ref:`Defining the Server Nodes <defining_the_server_nodes>`  ).
 If a server node is down at the controller startup, it will not be available in the farm: this means that all the server nodes *must be up before* starting up the controller node.
 For the same reason if you want to restart or shut down a server (rendering) node, you have to restart the controller node in order to make the changes effective.